-- Overload – as the name implies, this type of strain is the result of rough sports, lifting heavy objects without proper back support, overstretching, or any other type of overexertion.
+- Overload – as the name implies, this type of strain can be the result of rough sports, lifting heavy objects without proper back support, overstretching or any other type of overexertion.
 The discomfort of overload pain is usually acute (lasting less than three months) and will abate with conservative treatments like hot-cold therapy and pain medication.

 - Biomechanical inefficiencies – this type of muscular injury involves persistent and prolonged misuse of the piriformis muscle, such as bad posture while sitting at a desk or improper jogging technique.
 It can also involve structural factors, like flat feet or misaligned leg length.

-The majority of patients who suffer from sciatic symptoms due to piriformis syndrome are able to find meaningful pain relief with conservative treatment.
-It’s important to work with a doctor to develop an individualized treatment plan, but common methods include physical therapy, deep tissue massage, non-steroidal anti-inflammatory drugs, hot therapy, and cold therapy.
+The majority of patients who experience sciatic symptoms due to piriformis syndrome are able to find meaningful pain relief with conservative treatment.
+It’s important to work with a physician to develop an individualized treatment plan, but common methods include physical therapy, deep tissue massage, non-steroidal anti-inflammatory drugs, hot therapy and cold therapy.